rajatgirotra/study/gitTutorial/README.txt

 1] A one liner explaination of the feature/bug - also called the SUBJECT of the log message.
 2] A more detailed explanation (paragraph) about the commit.
 Be as verbose as possible including any odd preferences you have taken.

+By default git log shows only the commits that lead to the current state of the current branch.
+You can think of git log as performing formatting and filtering. formatting is what all information of the commit is shown and filtering is what comits are shown.

+formatting commands:

+prompt> git log
+prompt> git log --oneline
+prompt> git log --oneline --stat (also show the files changed) prompt> git log --oneline --graph (show a nice merge graph) prompt> git log --oneline --abbrev-commit prompt> git log --oneline --date="<date_format>" prompt> git log --oneline --format=format:"PLACEHOLDERS" --> do man git-log and search PRETTY_PRINTERS prompt> git log --oneline --parents (show parents also) prompt> git log --oneline --reverse (show oldest commit first) prompt> git log --oneline -p //also show the actual diff between commits. prompt> git log --oneline --author="" //also show the actual diff between commits.

+filtering commands
-prompt> git log //default log details shown. prompt> git log --oneline //show only first 7 characters of the commit id and the subject of the log message, you can view more commits in one page. prompt> git log -N //show only the last N commits prompt> git log -p //also show the actual diff between commits. prompt> git log HEAD^^^^^..HEAD // Show the last five commits.
-Each caret sign means go back one commit. prompt> git log HEAD~10..HEAD //Show the last ten commits. prompt> git log -1 -p HEAD  //this will show the changes in the last commit on the HEAD. prompt> git log -stat -2  // Show an abbreviated summary of changes. prompt> git log --prety=[<format>] //use to format the log output.
-There are many predefined formats defined. prompt> git log --prety=format:"%h - %an, %ar : %s" //use to format the log output.
-There are many predefined formats defined.
+prompt> git log -N //show only the last N commits prompt> git log HEAD^^^^^..HEAD // Show the last five commits.
+Each caret sign means go back one commit. format is FROM..TO prompt> git log HEAD~10..HEAD //Show the last ten commits. prompt> git log -1 -p HEAD  //this will show the changes in the last commit on the HEAD. prompt> git log -stat -2  // Show an abbreviated summary of changes. prompt> git log -- some/path/   //Will show log of files in the given path prompt> git log -- some_file   //will show log of the given file only. prompt> git log feature_branch   //show commits on the feature_branch without checking it out. prompt> git log --oneline --all   //show all commits on all branches. prompt> git log --oneline --since="6 days ago" // commits in the last 6 days prompt> git log --oneline --until="6 days ago" prompt> git log --oneline --after="" prompt> git log --oneline --before="" prompt> git log --grep="some [Rr]eg[Ee]x" // do man git-log to see many options for regexes. prompt> git log --no-merges // dont show me merge commits prompt> git log feature..HEAD // show me change from feature branch to current HEAD

 Some Option Description of Output
 %H Commit hash